 What do you want to see when it comes to The Good Doctor season 2?
 Be sure to share some of your thoughts right now in the comments!

 Meanwhile, be sure to like CarterMatt on Facebook in the event you want to book some more insight right now when it comes to the series.
 (Photo: ABC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!